 Once you gather this vital information, you need to do the following to ensure you are not lost in the wilderness:

 - Monitor your existing customer databases to understand their purchase behavior.
-You can use a CRM software to track their buying process and other vital statistics like LTV, average time taken to close a deal, future sales forecasting. etc.
+You can use CRM software to track their buying process and other vital statistics like LTV, average deal time, sales forecasting. etc.